FDR D-Day Prayer

-On June 30, 2014, President Obama signed into law the World War II Memorial Prayer Act of 2013 (Public Law 113-123) directing the Secretary of the Interior to add “the words that President Franklin D. Roosevelt prayed with the United States on D-Day, June 6, 1944” to the WWII Memorial.
+In 2014, President Obama signed into law the World War II Memorial Prayer Act directing the Secretary of the Interior to add “the words that President Franklin D. Roosevelt prayed with the United States on D-Day, June 6, 1944” to the WWII Memorial.
 However, the legislation stipulates that no federal funds may be used to implement this directive.

 The Friends of the National World War II Memorial (Friends) – the nonprofit organization dedicated to honoring and preserving the national memory of WWII – has been charged with the immense and honored responsibility of designing and funding the addition of FDR’s D-Day Prayer to the Memorial and restoring the “Circle of Remembrance,” a landscaped area located at the northwestern corner of the Memorial site where the Prayer will be placed.

 This will be an important and meaningful addition to the Memorial, which is visited by more than 4 million people each year, providing a contemplative space to reflect on and to remember the more than 400,000 American souls lost during World War II.

 Friends is leading the effort to raise the estimated $3 million needed for this most important undertaking.